Domestic violence: Adolescents and young adults

-While the general literature indicates that adolescent boys and girls engage in IPV at about equal rates, females are more likely to use less dangerous forms of physical violence (e.g. pushing, pinching, slapping, scratching or kicking), while males are more likely to punch, strangle, beat, burn, or threaten with weapons.
-Males are also more likely to use sexual aggression, although both genders are equally likely to pressure their partner into sexual activities.
-In addition, females are four times more likely to respond as having experienced rape and are more likely to suffer fatal injuries inflicted by their partner, or to need psychological help as a result of the abuse.
-Females are more likely to consider IPV a serious problem than are their male counterparts, who are more likely to disregard female-perpetrated IPV.
+While the general literature indicates that adolescent boys and girls engage in I.P.V. at about equal rates, females are more likely to use less dangerous forms of physical violence (e.g. pushing, pinching, slapping, scratching or kicking), while males are more likely to punch, strangle, beat, burn, or threaten with weapons.
+Males are also more likely to use sexual aggression, although both sexes are equally likely to pressure their partners into sexual activities.
+In addition, females are four times more likely to respond as having experienced rape and are more likely to suffer fatal injuries inflicted by their partners, or to need psychological help as a result of the abuse.
+Females are more likely to consider I.P.V. a serious problem than are their male counterparts, who are more likely to disregard female-perpetrated I.P.V.
 Along with form, motivations for violence also vary by gender: females are likely to perpetrate violence in self-defense, while males are likely to perpetrate violence to exert power or control.
 The self-defense aspect is supported by findings that previous victimization is a stronger predictor of perpetration in females than in males.
-Other research indicates that boys who have been abused in childhood by a family member are more prone to IPV perpetration, while girls who have been abused in childhood by a family member are prone to lack empathy and self-efficacy; but the risks for the likelihood of IPV perpetration and victimization among adolescents vary and are not well-understood.
+Other research indicates that boys who have been abused in childhood by a family member are more prone to I.P.V. perpetration, while girls who have been abused in childhood by a family member are prone to lack empathy and self-efficacy, but the risks for the likelihood of I.P.V. perpetration and victimization among adolescents vary and are not well understood.
 Hamby's 2018 literature review of 33 studies, using a scale that rules out the false positives of horseplay and joking, indicates that males report perpetrating significantly more violence than females.

 Children

 There is a strong link between domestic violence and child abuse.
 Since domestic violence is a pattern of behavior, these incidences may increase in severity and frequency, resulting in an increased probability the children themselves will become victims.
-The estimated overlap between domestic violence and child abuse ranges from 30 to 50 percent.
+The estimated overlap between domestic violence and child abuse ranges from 30% to 50%.

-Today, corporal punishment of children by their parents remains legal in most countries, but in Western countries that still allow the practice there are strict limits on what is permitted.
+Today, corporal punishment of children by their parents remains legal in a majority of countries, but in Western countries that still allow the practice there are strict limits on what is permitted.
 The first country to outlaw parental corporal punishment was Sweden (parents' right to spank their own children was first removed in 1966), and it was explicitly prohibited by law from July 1979.
 As of 2021, corporal punishment of children is banned in all settings, including by parents, in 63 countries.